 Sir Harpal Kumar

-Harpal gained a Masters in Chemical Engineering from the University of Cambridge and an MBA as a Baker Scholar from Harvard Business School.
-He has been awarded Honorary Doctorates from the University of Manchester and the University of Newcastle.
-He was knighted in the 2016 New Year's Honours list for services to cancer research.
+Harpal gained a Masters in Chemical Engineering from the University of Cambridge, and an MBA as a Baker Scholar from Harvard Business School.
+He has been awarded Honorary Doctorates from the Universities of Manchester, Newcastle and Glasgow and the Institute of Cancer Research.
+He holds an Honorary Chair in Cancer Science at the University of Manchester, and Honorary Fellowships with the Royal College of Radiologists, the Academy of Medical Sciences, and St John’s College, University of Cambridge.
+In 2016, he was knighted by Her Majesty Queen Elizabeth II for services to cancer research.